 The Cardiovascular Perfusion Program prepares its graduates to work as Certified Clinical Perfusionists (CCP) in a variety of health care settings where cardiopulmonary life support services are required.
 Perfusionists are typically employed in cardiac surgical centers and operate the heart-lung machine during open heart surgery.
 They serve as experts in associated technologies such as ventricular assist devices and are involved in all aspects of intraoperative blood conservation and management.
-Our students achieved a 100 percent pass rate in 2017.

 As a graduate of MUSC’s CVP program, you’ll become a highly-trained member of an open heart surgery team.
 Extensive knowledge of anatomy, pharmacology, pathology, and surgical techniques are keys to success.
 Perfusionists often specialize in areas of pediatric perfusion or ventricular assist devices and the MUSC Perfusion Program provides extensive experience in both of these areas.